souravbadami/linkbynet.github.io/_includes/elk-datamodeling.markdown

 ##### Protip!

-When it comes to shards and replicas, it's a bit of a [Goldilocks principle](https://en.wikipedia.org/wiki/Goldilocks_principle) in action : Not too many, not to few, just enough.
+When it comes to shards and replicas, it's a bit of a [Goldilocks principle](https://en.wikipedia.org/wiki/Goldilocks_principle) in action : You should have not too many, not to few, just enough.

 Choose the numbers of shards and replicas of the indexes wisely because you cannot change them afterwards (you will need to reindex the data).